 For brand-name medications sold in the US, over 70% of the ingredients are manufactured outside of the US, largely in India and China.
 But for generic medications sold in the US, India and China manufacture most of the actual medications, not just the ingredients.

 The increased reliance on overseas manufacturing has opened the door for an increase in tainted drugs, although US facilities can make and sell dangerous drugs as well.

 What are tainted drugs?

 Tainted drugs are medications which are not 100% perfect.
-Tainted medications may contain foreign objects, such as tiny glass particles, or they may contain dangerous contaminants, such as dangerous bacteria or mold.
+Tainted medications may contain foreign objects, such as tiny glass particles, or they may contain dangerous contaminants, such as dangerous bacteria, mold, or carcinogens.
 Or the medications might have too much or too little of the drug’s active ingredient.

 What are some examples of tainted drugs?

-- Docusate sodium, an over-the-counter stool softener routinely given to almost every hospital patient, including children, contained B. cepacia.
+- The dangerous bacterium B. cepacia was found in docusate sodium, an over-the-counter stool softener routinely given to almost every hospital patient, including children.